justinclayton/multi-product-integration-demo/README.md

 ## Prerequisites

 Currently, you will need to bring your own accounts and credentials to get this environment up and running.
-Here's a list of what you will need:
+These values need to be stored in a file called `ddr.config`.

+1.

 - A Doormat-created AWS sandbox account [Docs](https://docs.prod.secops.hashicorp.services/doormat/aws/create_individual_sandbox_account/)
 - A Doormat-enrolled HCP Terraform Account [Docs - Only Steps 1-5!](https://docs.prod.secops.hashicorp.services/doormat/tf_provider/#onboard-tfc-organization-to-doormat)